Read time 3 minutes

-When considering the causes of disability in high-income countries, depression and cardiovascular disease are at the top of the list.1 The connection between cardiovascular disease and depression is well established,1 but our understanding about the bidirectional nature of that relationship, namely how mental health impacts cardiovascular risk, is in the early stages.
+When considering the causes of disability in high-income countries, depression and cardiovascular disease are both at the top of the list.1 The connection between cardiovascular disease and depression is well established,1 but our understanding about the bidirectional nature of that relationship, namely how mental health impacts cardiovascular risk, is in the early stages.

-Patients with coronary artery disease, heart failure, atrial fibrillation, and implanted cardiac defibrillators are all at greatly increased risk of depression compared to healthy individuals.2
+To summarize what is known about the association of cardiovascular disease with depression, one group of researchers from Harvard Medical School stated that depression in cardiac disease is common, persistent, underrecognized, and deadly.2 Patients with coronary artery disease, heart failure, atrial fibrillation, and implanted cardiac defibrillators are all at greatly increased risk of depression compared to healthy individuals.2

 Yet the evidence suggests that depression precedes cardiovascular events for many patients.
 To round up some of that research: